 Tromsø Airport is a central hub for domestic flights and also has connections with all airports in the north.
-The airport has numerous daily connections to Oslo in addition to international connections with destinations such as Spitsbergen, Stockholm, Copenhagen, London and Frankfurt.
+The airport has numerous daily connections to Oslo in addition to several international connections with destinations such as Spitsbergen, Stockholm, Copenhagen, London and Frankfurt.
 This combined with a high hotel capacity makes Tromsø perfect for turnaround operations.
 The Tromsø region, including Lyngen, Senja and Målselv, offers many options for pre and post tours.

 The Port of Tromsø can handle cruise ships of all sizes.